tpgillam/bream/README.md

 - Explicit: no silent conversion.
 User-provided versions, easy upgrades.
 - Modular: bring-your-own codecs.

-It _does not_ aim to be:
+It _does not_ aim to be fast.
-- Scalable: `amber` is (probably) very slow.
 Speed isn't a current design goal.

 ## Data structure
 A JSON tree is a nested combination of `dict` (with `str` keys only), `list`, `int`,